 Tako Wasa.
 Raw octopus seasoned with wasabi.
 I'm not a huge fan of wasabi so I didn't care much for this.

 Shirauo Kara-age.
 This was an awesome appetizer.
-Fried small silver fish with matcha salt
+Fried small silver fish with matcha salt!

 Yup, salt flavored with matcha, the ground up tea powder!
 Very unique!